Kidus-fu/Kidus-fu/README.md

 ## 🌍 My Learning Journey:
 🚀 **2022 - Started My Programming Journey** → Self-taught developer with a passion for learning and building.
 📚 **2023 - Completed CS50P** → Harvard's *Introduction to Programming with Python*.
 🌐 **2023 - Explored Web Development** → Learned Django, JavaScript, and started working on full-stack projects.
-📌 **Early 2024 - Mastered JavaScript & React** → Built multiple projects and deepened my understanding of modern web development.
-📈 **Mid 2024 - Learning Data Analysis & Flutter** → Expanding my skills into data-driven applications and cross-platform mobile development.
 🎥 **Consistent Learning** → Supplemented courses with YouTube tutorials, articles, and hands-on projects.
 💡 **Future Goals** → Dive deeper into AI, Full-Stack Development, and contribute to open-source projects.